purescript-halogen/purescript-halogen/docs/v2/2 - Defining a component.md

 - The `HE.onEventName (HE.input_ QueryConstructor)` syntax
 - The `data Query a` type
 - The `eval` function
+- The `H.get`, `H.put`, and `H.modify` syntax

 The `HE.onEventName (HE.input_ QueryConstructor)` is what we put into an element's array of properties: `button [ HE.onClick (HE.input HandleClick) ] [HH.text "text" ]`.
 It defines how to map the `Event` type (e.g. `MouseEvent`, `KeyEvent`, etc.) to the `Query a` type
 The `Query a` type stores all the information needed to handle the event.
 In this example, we do not need information from the `MouseEvent`.
 Rather, we only need to be notified when the mouse is clicked so that we can run some code.
 Once the required information has been stored in a type of `Query a`, the `eval` function evaluates the `Query a` type.
 It's where the actual event handling occurs and enables one to do a number of things:
+- State manipulation (e.g. getting/setting/modifying the state)
 - Effects (e.g. print to the console, send ajax, etc.)
-- State manipulation (e.g. getting/setting/modifying the state).
+- Evaluate other `Query a` types

-Whenever we update the state in the `eval` function, it will re-render the component using the `render` function.
+We'll talk about Effects and recursively evaluating Queries in a later section.
+Fow now, we'll explain how to manipulate the state in the `eval` function.
+We use the `state <- H.get` syntax to get the state and the `H.put newState` syntax to update it.
+Whenever we update the state in this way, Halogen will re-render the component using the `render` function.

 Here's an example:
 ```purescript